keithshep/llvm-fs/README.md

 3. The LLVMFSharp.fsi file for all of the types and function signatures and of course the source code.

+### Compiling F# Quotations

+You can use F# Quotations to build LLVM functions.
+This is a lot more efficient than using the API but there are caveats:

+* The F# quotations are treated a way to represent LLVM IR more than F# code, so F# semantics are not 100% respected.
+* Many common F# language constructs are not supported for simplicity and so that the code in quotations will map fairly directly to LLVM IR code.
+Examples of this are that:
+    * the only supported types are: `bool`, `int[8,16,32,64]`, `uint[8,16,32,64]`, `single`, `double`, tuples and arrays (using `LLVM.Quote.RawArray` type which does not have a length property)
+    * functions cannot be treated as first class values and partial application is not supported
+    * there are no exceptions and there is no garbage collection.
+Any items allocated on the heap should be freed using the `LLVM.Quote.free` function.
+      Tuple construction is always done on the heap and arrays can be allocated on the heap using `LLVM.Quote.heapAllocRawArray` or on the stack using `LLVM.Quote.stackAllocRawArray`.
+    * functions can only be top level definitions (closures are not supported)
+    * the list of top level function definitions in your quotation must end with a single unit value `()`

+To get a better idea of how you can build functions with quotations take a look at the examples in `test/quotetest.fs` which generates all of the functions called in `test/quotetest.c`.

 ## Regenerating bindings

 Regenerating bindings should not be necessary unless you're building bindings to